Jorge Polanco Preview, Player Props: Twins vs. Mets

 Jorge Polanco At The Plate

+- In 17.6% of his games this season, he has gone deep, and 4.1% of his trips to the dish.

-- Polanco has had an RBI in 24 games this year (35.8%), including 13 multi-RBI outings (19.4%).
-He has also driven in three or more of his team's runs in four contests.
+- In 24 games this season (35.3%), Polanco has picked up an RBI, and in 13 of those games (19.1%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.